microsoft/hands-on-lab-acs-teams/docs/workshop.md

 <div class="task" data-title="Task">

-> Implement the `identifyUser` method to identify the user and return the Azure Communication Services user identifier.
+> - Implement the `identifyUser` method to identify the user and return the Azure Communication Services user identifier.
-> Use the `backend` object to check if the `email` of the user is already in the database
+> - Use the `backend` object to check if the `email` of the user is already in the database
-> If it's not store, use the `createUserAndToken` method to create a user access token for chat and VOIP and store it in the database.
+> - If it's not stored, use the `createUserAndToken` method to create a user access token for chat and VOIP and store it in the database.
-> Return the payload object defined in the method signature.
+> - Return the payload object defined in the method signature.

 </div>